contao/docs/docs/manual/installation/system-requirements.en.md

 category "Web hosting".

 {{% notice "note" %}}
-Some hosting providers offer 1click installations, also for Contao.
-However, for the best user experience, we recommend using the
-Contao Manager or the console.
+Some hosting providers offer 1-click installations.
+However, for the best user experience, we recommend using the Contao Manager or the console.
 {{% /notice %}}